jliagouris/UCDS/syllabus.md

   - Causal profiling
   - End-to-end tracing
   - Critical path analysis
-  - Root-cause analysis

 ## Course Objectives
 The course aims at training students in fundamental and emerging techniques that help humans understand complex data processing pipelines.
 The course is divided in three parts.
 In Part I, we will discuss concepts of database provenance and causality that provide insights into query results.
-In Part II, we will discuss relevant AI techniques for explaining classifications and interpreting model predictions.
+In Part II, we will discuss AI techniques for explaining classifications and interpreting model predictions.
 In Part III, we will discuss state-of-the-art profiling, tracing, and performance analysis techniques for distributed systems.

 At the end of the course, successful students will have a solid understanding of:
 - techniques that provide insights into the outputs and performance of data processing pipelines
-- the challenges and trade-offs one needs to consider when designing systems with a focus on explainability and performance clarity
+- the challenges and trade-offs one needs to consider when designing systems with a focus on *explainability* and *observability*

 ## Course Materials
 There is no required textbook for this class.
-After each lecture, slides will be posted on [Piazza](https://piazza.com/bu/fall2021/cs591l1/home).
+After each lecture, slides will be posted on [Piazza](https://piazza.com/bu/fall2022/cs591l1/home).
 Further publicly available resources are listed in the course website, under ["Readings"](https://jliagouris.github.io/UCDS/readings.html).
 Parts of the resources listed there will be given as (non-graded) reading assignments during the course.
 You should be able to access all of these for free when connected to the campus network.